Who is H.R. McMaster? 3 things to know about Trump's national security adviser

 “General McMaster has served with distinction in the United States Army for over three decades and will now bring that tremendous experience to his new post as my National Security Advisor,” Trump said in a statement at the time.
 “My first duty as President is to keep the American people safe.
 General McMaster has the knowledge and foresight necessary to provide me with expert advice as we work to protect America’s interests at home and abroad.”

-In March, reports swirled that Trump was going to remove McMaster from his post – a move the White House denied at the time.
+Earlier this month, reports swirled that Trump was going to remove McMaster from his post – a move the White House denied at the time.

 "Just spoke to [Trump] and Gen. H.R.
 McMaster - contrary to reports they have a good working relationship and there are no changes at the NSC," White House Press Secretary Sarah Sanders tweeted on March 15.